 No one wants to lose a day’s work due to system failure.
 Even worse, the threat of corporate espionage or data loss are enough to make your eyes water.

 Cloud-based computing can provide an answer to financial service organisations’ security concerns.
 For example, the PS Cloud system comes with a complete financial management suite that’s hosted on remote access servers.

 These servers are maintained by an expert team and all software is kept up to date with software vulnerabilities patched out.
 The system is stored in a secure facility with 24-7 on-site security, redundant data carrier connections and power supplies, so there’s no chance of losing your critical financial data.

-If you’re interested in finding out more about how unified ledger systems, automated workflows and cloud-hosted software could help your organisation, please visit our website or get in touch with our team directly; we’d love to hear from you.
+If you’re interested in finding out more about how unified ledger systems, automated workflows and cloud-hosted software could help your organisation, please check out our accounting software for financial services or get in touch with our team directly; we’d love to hear from you.
 We can set up a remote implementation of our products in days, not weeks.